 By ensuring that your child eats healthy and nutritious foods the majority of the day, their teeth will be spared from the harsh sugar and acidity associated with juice, soft drinks, refined foods, and desserts.
 Such healthy foods will even protect and enhance her oral health by strengthening tooth enamel, fighting bacteria, and encouraging the production of saliva.

 Along with strategic eating habits, it’s also essential that you and your children visit a holistic dentist who can provide gentle, conservative, natural, and minimally invasive dental care.
-At Natural and Cosmetic Dentistry in Clearwater, Florida, Dr. Carlson and Dr. Gilton are committed to helping you and your family enjoy beautiful, bright smiles for years to come.
-Call (727) 888-6523 now to make your appointment.
+At Natural and Cosmetic Dentistry in Clearwater, Florida, Dr. Beata A. Carlson and Associates are committed to helping you and your family enjoy beautiful, bright smiles for years to come.
+Call 727-888-6523 now to make your appointment.